ACINQ/eclair/README.md

 :warning: The sample GUI should only be used for prototyping and demo purposes: it is unsafe to use it on mainnet.

+:warning: Be careful when following tutorials/guides that may be outdated or incomplete.
+You must thoroughly read the official eclair documentation before running your own node.

 ## Configuration

 ### Configuration file